Higher polynomial identities for mutations of associative algebras: Polynomial Identities in Degree

 Let $A, O \subseteq \{1,\dots,120\}$ be the column indices of the leading 1s in $N_4$ and $\overline{C}_4$ respectively.
 A linear basis of $\mathcal{K}(4) / \mathcal{L}(4)$ corresponds to (the cosets of) the rows of $N_4$ whose leading 1s have column indices in $A \setminus O$.
 It is straightforward using the module generators algorithm \cite{BMP} to compute a subset of this linear basis which represents a set of $S_4$-module generators for the quotient module.
-Maple computations show that $a_4 = 88$ and hence $N_4$ has rank $a_4 = 32$; the nonzero entries of $N_4$ are $\pm \frac12, \pm 1, -\frac32$.
-For each row of $N_4$, we multiply the coefficients by the LCM of their denominators to obtain integers and then divide by the GCD of these integer coefficients.
+Computations with the computer algebra system SageMath show that $a_4 = 88$ and hence $N_4$ has rank $n_4 = 32$; the nonzero entries of $N_4$ are $\pm \frac12, \pm 1, -\frac32$.
+For each row of $N_4$, we multiply the coefficients by the LCM of their denominators to obtain integers and then divide by the GCD of these integers to obtain vectors with relatively prime integer coefficients.
 The squared Euclidean lengths of the resulting vectors with multiplicities in parentheses are